qupath/qupath-docs/docs/tutorials/pixel_classification.md

 :align: center
 :class: shadow-image
 :width: 75%

+Pixel classifier using weighted deviation of Hematoxylin channel
 :::

 :::{figure} images/pixel_feature_hessian_det.jpg
 :align: center
 :class: shadow-image
 :width: 75%

+Pixel classifier using Hessian determinant of Hematoxylin channel
 :::

 :::{figure} images/pixel_feature_hessian_max.jpg
 :align: center
 :class: shadow-image
 :width: 75%

+Pixel classifier using Hessian maximum eigenvalue of Hematoxylin channel
 :::

 You will soon find that some features have a particular characteristic appearance, which makes them especially suited to some applications.